What is an IPO?

 Second full-fledged Innovation Policy Outlook (2024-2025)

-UNECE intends to develop the second full-fledged IPO in 2024, allowing EESC countries to evaluate and monitor their progress since the first IPO iteration, learning from what worked and what did not, in order to set priorities for future strategies and initiatives.
+UNECE intends to develop the second full-fledged IPO in 2024, allowing EESC countries to evaluate and monitor their progress since the first IPO iteration in 2020, learning from what worked and what did not, in order to set priorities for future strategies and initiatives.

 This booklet summarizes key insights and recommendations from the Innovation Policy Outlook (IPO) 2020 across 17 pages.
 It is also available in Russian here.